hearthewind/graphpi_protein_inference/README.md

 ## Folder Structure
-   └── code:
+    └── code: contains the source code for the project.
     └── data: the folder contains the PSM features, database and ...
     └── results: our trained model is saved here.
     └── knime_workflows: contains the knime workflows for how to reproduce the PIA, .... results..

 ## Usage

 ### Environment Setup

-For environment preparing, please use conda:
+For environment preparing, please use conda: conda env create -f environment.yml
-... pip install ... requirement.txt...

 ### Train